Academic Staff and Associates

 Department of Religious Studies and Theology

-Dr. Nicholas Baker-Brian is a specialist on Augustine and Manichaeism.
+Dr. Nicholas Baker-Brian is a specialist on Augustine and Manichaeism and on the Constantinian dynasty.
 He is the author of Manichaeism.
 An Ancient Faith Rediscovered (London: Continuum, 2011) and Manichaeism in the Later Roman Empire: A Study of Augustine's Contra Adimantum (Lampeter: Mellon, 2009).
 He recently co-edited, with Shaun Tougher, the volume Emperor and Author.
 The Writings of Julian the Apostate (Swansea: The Classical Press of Wales, 2012).
 He is currently preparing an edited volume on Constantine's Sons and a monograph on Constantius II.
-His teaching includes Religion in Late Antiquity, Celtic Religion, Gnosticism and Manichaeism.

 Dr. Daniel King lectures in Syriac Studies and Semitic Languages.
 He is a collaborator on the Latin and Syriac Commentary project.
 His most recent publications include Syriac translations of the works of Cyril of Alexandria (Peeters, 2009) and The Earliest Syriac Translation of Aristotle's Categories (Brill, 2010).
 He also published on translation theory, and on Jerome of Stridon in Syriac.
 He teaches Hebrew, Syriac, Syriac Christianity and Judaism and is currently working on a major project on Bible Translation in Antiquity.

 Professor Josef Lössl specialises in Greek and Latin Patristics.
-His interests include the second century (in particular Tatian the Syrian), the origin of commentarial literature, the origin and history of the chronicle, the work of Augustine and Jerome and their contemporaries, and the reception of Late Antiquity in the medieval and modern periods.
-His new translation of Augustine's 'On True Religion', a volume on Jerome of Stridon, co-edited with Andrew Cain, and the book The Early Church: History and Memory, are among his recent publications.
-He is co-investigator in the Latin and Syriac Commentary project and teaches Hellenistic Greek, early Christianity and Monotheism.
-Among his current projects are a commentary on Tatian's Ad Graecos and a monograph on the early Christian exegesis of Romans.
+His interests include second century Apologists and the works of Augustine, Jerome and their contemporaries.
+Recent publications include a new translation of Augustine's 'On True Religion', Jerome of Stridon, co-edited with Andrew Cain, The Early Church: History and Memory, and Interpreting the Bible and Aristotle in Late Antiquity, co-edited with John Watt.
+He is co-investigator in the Latin and Syriac Commentary project and works on a commentary on Tatian's Ad Graecos and a monograph on the early Christian exegesis of Romans.